Ghost Bike memorials are very easy to create and require only simple supplies available at any hardware store.

 In New York City, street sign posts are on nearly every corner and make a perfect location for installing plaques.
 Signage varies from city to city, so you may need to alter the following for your particular circumstances.
 Standard-issue sign poles have pre-drilled 3/8” holes spaced 1 inch apart.
 We bolt the plaques into place using ¼” bolts and nuts, then bend the bolts or mar the threading with vice grips.
 Bending or otherwise damaging the bolts makes them harder to remove.

 How to Install a Ghost Bike: In NYC, it is our experience that a ghost bike has the best chance of staying installed is if it is locked well, try to lock both wheels.
 We lock the bike in place just as if it was a functioning bike.
 It is also a good idea to be sure it is not blocking pedestrian, bike or car passage or nor locked to any public works (ie: street lights), trees, parks or private property (unless you get permission).
 A street sign is usually the best choice even if it isn't exactly where the crash took place.
 Some groups have placed ghost bikes above street signs and encased the wheels in cement.
-Keep in mind that if you ride or wheel the bike to its destination you are likely to wear the paint of its tires; it’s better to carry it or bring it on a bike trailer, car or public transport.
+Keep in mind that if you ride or wheel the bike to its destination you are likely to wear the paint of its tires (if you choose to leave them on); it’s better to carry it or bring it on a bike trailer, car or public transport.

 How to Maintain a Ghost Bike: Permission is not normally needed to touch up a ghost bike, it is a great activity for group rides and a good way to remember the fallen in your area.
 Find the location of a ghost bike in your area on our site and/or by searching the web.
 Remove dead flowers, trash, tattered decorations.
 Use cardboard or plastic sheeting to protect adjacent cars, plantings, sidewalks and signposts.
 Replace or reattach parts as necessary.
 Use name brand matte white spray paint to cover the entire ghost bike with a new coat of paint.
 Replace decorations and perhaps install a new sign (if needed) and flowers.
 A well maintained ghost bike is the best way to show that people care about it remaining installed in its location.